 He sees it in the morning some years, and we see it in the evening.
-It is now bigger than my brother and me.
-Now his close Melbourne friends join in and the rest of his Australian family.
+It is now bigger than my brother and now his close Melbourne friends have joined in and the rest of his Australian family.
 We FaceTime from our respective dinner and breakfast tables.
 We get very excited when we get the SMS “We are In Our Seats.”
 We have found the pre-movie ads run about the same length and the movie finishes at the same time.
 Then there is the debriefing and given the present-day mixed reactions to the new Star Wars movies – there’s a lot of that.

 The joy of organising it far exceeds the actual movies.
 One year when my brother’s stepdaughter was in Ireland for Christmas, we tried a three-country experience.
-Only to have it circumnavigated by the fact the Irish keep everything close on Boxing Day.
+Only to have it circumnavigated by the fact that the Irish keep everything close on Boxing Day.

 The joy of trying to make it happen is the fun part – the movie is just a bonus.

 It represents in a small way the love we share for each other.

 My brother is inventive at coming up with great traditions.
 He started the “Boys Day Out” where our Dad, my brother and I headed off into Melbourne.
 It began when Ron was able to travel back to Australia.
 Something he does twice a year.
 We dress up and head out for what is called the “Second Breakfast“.
 It can’t be the first because Dad, can’t start the day without his standard breakfast of Weet-Bix, fruit and toast.
 We always laugh during the day when he says “I’ve overeaten.”
 If there is a close friend who can do it, they can join us too.